Ideally, in the context of ongoing stakeholder engagement.

 Successful CSC implementation depends on the ability to mobilize community members/local actors and facilitate multi-stakeholder dialogue.
 Options here include:

-Read moreYes!
-You can conduct the process virtually, although face-to-face engagement is desirable if at all possible.
+You can conduct the process virtually, although face-to-face engagement is preferable.
 Virtual CSCs require connectivity for all participants and facilitators who are comfortable using online communication platforms.

 At the height of the covid-19 pandemic, Sierra Rutile in Sierra Leone pivoted to test out a virtual CSC process so they could continue a dialogue with the workforce about building a more gender- responsive workplace.